FULL NAME AND LOCATION OF UNIVERSITY

 Course registration begins approximately four months prior to fall semester and two months prior to spring semester.
 Students may add/drop courses within the first week of classes with prior approval.

-Undergraduate: No test score is required as long as an English Proficiency Certification Letter is provided(see application for details).
+Undergraduate: No test score is required as long as an English Proficiency Certification Letter is provided(see application page for details).

 Graduate: Requirements vary depending on graduate program.